0ki/fengoffice_old/fengoffice_/readme.txt

     Alternatively, if you just want to test OpenGoo and you don't care about security issues with your files, you can download XAMPP, which includes all that is needed by OpenGoo (Apache, PHP 5, MySQL) in a single download.
-    You will need to configure MySQL to support InnoDB, which is done by commenting the line 'skip-innodb' in the file '<INSTALL_DIR>/etc/my.cnf'.
+    You can configure MySQL to support InnoDB by commenting or removing the line 'skip-innodb' in the file '<INSTALL_DIR>/etc/my.cnf'.

         * XAMPP  : http://www.apachefriends.org/en/xampp